-- (1) Stock options were granted with exercise prices equal to the fair market value of our common stock on the date of grant. - (2) The time-based options granted to Mr. McDonough and Dr. Lowery vest in 48 substantially equal monthly installments following the date of grant.
-The options granted to Mr. Lynch vest as to 25% of the shares subject to the option on the first anniversary of the date of grant, and in equal monthly installments over the ensuing 36 months. - (3) The performance-based options granted to Mr. McDonough and Dr. Lowery are eligible to vest based on our achievement of certain revenue targets and clinical milestones relating to our products in respect of fiscal year 2017. - (4) The restricted stock units granted to Mr. McDonough and Dr. Lowery vest in two equal annual installments beginning on November 30, 2017 and will generally be settled on the earliest to occur of (i) the date that is 14 months after the date that the applicable restricted stock unit (or dividend equivalent) vests, (ii) the date of the occurrence of a change in control and (iii) the seventh month following Mr. McDonough or Dr. Lowery's separation from service.
+(1) Stock options were granted with exercise prices equal to the fair market value of our common stock on the date of grant.

+(2) The options granted to Mr. McDonough and Dr. Lowery vest in 48 substantially equal monthly installments following the date of grant.
+The options granted to Ms. Deptula-Hicks were granted in connection with her commencement of employment with us and vest as to 25% of the shares subject to the option on the first anniversary of the date of grant, and in equal monthly installments over the ensuing 36 months.
+(3) The restricted stock units granted to Mr. McDonough and Dr. Lowery will vest and be settled in three equal annual installments beginning on